Why does the Blue Guide matter for CRA interpretation?

 That is the decisive timing point for CRA compliance, because the applicable requirements are assessed when the individual product is first placed on the market.

-What must already be complete when a product is placed on the market?
+Under the CRA, what must already be complete when a product is placed on the market?

 The required compliance work must already be complete at that point.